 In the mid-19th century, Victorian England exalted chastity, dignity, restraint, and long petticoats.
 Queen Victoria was suffering: “her petticoats itched, and her corset was tight.”
 She just wanted a swim in the sea, but no, NO, “it would be a disgrace to see more of a queen than her hands and her face.”

 Luckily for Queen Victoria, her husband Albert “was a firm believer in the benefits of sea bathing,” so he set out to invent the bathing machine for his wife.
-At the end of the book, there are many resources if you wish to explore Queen Victoria and her machine in more details.
+At the end of the book, there are many resources if you wish to explore Queen Victoria and her machine in more detail.

 May 26 – Pluto’s Secret: An Icy World’s Tale of Discovery, Margaret Weitekamp (National Paper Airplane Day, Sally Ride’s birthday)